 This section has demonstrated how monitoring functions within a tiered approach, from simple monitoring of whether a device is responsive, through using business service monitoring (BSM) to view the health of services, to reporting the cost and availability impact of incidents.

-There are a huge range of other advanced capabilities within Opsview Monitor that build on these principles, including:
+There is a huge range of other advanced capabilities within Opsview Monitor that build on these principles, including: